Gleyber Torres Player Props: Yankees vs. Rangers

-The New York Yankees, including Gleyber Torres (.279 on-base percentage in past 10 games, 92 points below season-long percentage), battle starter Nathan Eovaldi and the Texas Rangers at Globe Life Field, Saturday at 7:05 PM ET.
+The New York Yankees, including Gleyber Torres (.262 on-base percentage in past 10 games, 99 points below season-long percentage), take on starter Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Rangers.
+He had a hitless showing in his previous game (0-for-3) against the Rangers.

 Gleyber Torres Game Info & Props vs. the Rangers